wptrainingteam/repo-template/README.md

 ## Additional Resources

 An optional section which can contain a list of resources that the instructor can use to get more information on the topic.

+_For example:_

+* Link to information on the Codex
+* Theme Review Team's Handbook

 ## Example Lesson